Brenda's recently published book is available through this website.

 The Untethered Soul by Michael A. Singer, offers contemporary wisdom by reminding us how to connect deeper spiritually, by examining our thoughts and emotions in a generous and loving way.
 This is a nice entry point into mindfulness, with wellness strategies that all seekers will enjoy.
 A comfortable, inspiring bridge between east and west.

-The Daily Stoic by Ryan Holiday is a daily offering of inspiration from the greatest ancient philosophers, including Marcus Aurelius, Seneca and Epictetus.
+The Daily Stoic includes ancient philosophers, including Marcus Aurelius, Seneca and Epictetus.
 This is not a heavy, laborious read, but one that motivates us to improve every day, on every level.